ualberta-smr/RefactoringAwareMergingEvaluation/README.md

 ### Using IntelliMerge and RefMerge

 This project comes with the versions of IntelliMerge and RefMerge used in the paper.
-The source code for the used version of IntelliMerge can be found here: https://github.com/max-ellis/IntelliMerge.git.
+The source code for the version of IntelliMerge we used is the same as that in our IntelliMerge replication.
  If you would like to use a different version of IntelliMerge, build the respective IntelliMerge version and copy and paste that version into the lib folder.